 Certain participants, as specified in each covered location's Special Appendix, may borrow an amount up to the lesser of \$50,000 or 50% of their vested account balance.
 The minimum loan amount is \$1,000.
-Such loans, which are payable over a term specified by the Plan, bear interest at the prime rate as published by the Wall Street Journal and are secured by a participant's account balance in the Plan.
+Such loans bear interest at the prime rate as published by the Wall Street Journal and are secured by a participant's account balance in the Plan.
 Loans must be repaid within 54 months with principal and interest payments made through payroll deductions.